Arrata-TTRPG/Arrata-TTRPG/src/sections/introduction.typ

 In using this system, a fictional world is constructed by a _Game Master_ (GM).
-This world is populated with characters and given things like factions, peoples, places, and conflict; things that make the world alive and interactable. _Players_ take control of _Player Characters_ (PCs) who are built with _Quirks_ that define who they are as people, and _Stats_ that define what they are as beings in the world.
+This world is populated with characters and given things like factions, peoples, places, and conflict; things that make the world alive and interactive. _Players_ take control of _Player Characters_ (PCs) who are built with _Quirks_ that define who they are as people, and _Stats_ that define what they are as beings in the world.
 Together, the players and GM create a story with the PCs as the